IMAGE GALLERY

 75th Anniversary Celebration

 Wichita, KS: On Saturday, February 15, 2025 at 8:30 a.m.
-MST Ridgepoint Church at 8000 W. 21st St., Wichita, KS 67205 will host a talk by Emma Churchman about her experience on the ground serving as a trauma chaplain in the wake of Hurricane Helene.
+MST, Mennonite Disaster Service and Ridgepoint Church at 8000 W. 21st St., Wichita, KS 67205 will host a talk by Emma Churchman about her experience on the ground serving as a trauma chaplain in the wake of Hurricane Helene.
+The event is the 75th Anniversary Celebration of Mennonite Disaster Service.

 Her book, The Deep End of Hope in the Wake of Hurricane Helene, will be available for purchase and signing at this event.